Griswold Cookware

 Show and Tell

-One of the highlights of all GCICA meets is a “show and tell,” where collectors bring interesting and/or unusual items for others in the group to see and discuss.
-Saturday’s show and tell highlights featured Tom Moran’s Mohawk salesman’s sample display of toy-sized tin cookware, Art Chatfield’s “The Favorite” kettle with raised lettering, and Larry and Marg O’Neil’s Grateful Dead “Steal Your Face” skillets.
-Heartland director Brian Wheeler showcased several unusual pieces including a mop wringer, Stover window sash puller, and a Stuart Peterson piece.
-Heartland chapter founder Russ Howser closed out Show and Tell with several items, including a Wearever waiter’s tray, a gate-marked round griddle with a honeycomb bottom, and a ceramic “Honey Baked Ham Company” carving stand.
+Highlights from Saturday’s show and tell included Tom Moran’s Mohawk salesman’s sample display of toy-sized tin cookware, Art Chatfield’s “The Favorite” kettle with raised lettering, and Larry and Marg O’Neil’s Grateful Dead “Steal Your Face” skillets.
+Heartland Director Brian Wheeler showcased several unusual pieces including a mop wringer, Stover window sash puller, and an interesting Stuart Peterson piece.
+Heartland chapter founder Russ Howser closed out the show and tell portion of the event with several items, including a Wearever waiter’s tray, a gate-marked round griddle with a honeycomb bottom, and a ceramic “Honey Baked Ham Company” carving stand.

 Art Chatfield with "The Favorite" kettle.